Estevefact/Estevefact.github.io/README.md

 - Midjourney: to generate some of the images.
 (The principals were done by artist Isabela Hernández)

 # Coming soon
-A starting page thats prettier that will redirect to the four pages or donate if anyone wants The spanish Audios will be reproceced fixing the weird noises.
-It will take two weeks to update them.
+The spanish Audios will be reproceced fixing the weird noises.
 These audios and images will be uploaded to youtube and added as a column to the embeddings and also have a separate website where one can explore, comment, rate and subscribe to listen to this stories in a customized way with users and states that will create requests for the audios and data instead of having a monolith which Github Cannot support.
 I have without the audio for now, the poems and suggestions of the most similar poems after the ones that you are reading.
 After that, the customization would be like adding their own voice or how they want the story to be like or how hard it is to read.
 Missing adding the english stories and The voice for poems.

 # Contribute
-If anyone want to contribute please Push a PR, or send me an email mostly the tsv and [json](authorLinksSmaller.json) containing the metadata file of [stories_metadata.tsv](tensor_generator/stories_metadata.tsv) inside tensor_generator needs more attention.
+If anyone want to contribute please Push a PR, or send me an email mostly the tsv and [json](static/authorLinksSmaller_new.json) containing the metadata file of [stories_metadata.tsv](tensor_generator/stories_metadata.tsv) inside tensor_generator needs more attention.
 Need to turn them into csv, json or parquet to be eassily monitored.
 Finetuning the translation to make them really available would be really great.
 Also putting more effort to the front or the UX would be appretiated, it's my first time coding front!